Nakilon/dhash-vips/README.md

     DHashVips::IDHash distance3     6.720000   0.030000   6.750000 (  6.790900)
     DHashVips::IDHash distance 4   24.430000   0.130000  24.560000 ( 24.652625)

-macOS system MRI 2.3 has some nice bit arithmetics improvement compared to 2.0:
+macOS system MRI 2.3 seems to have some bit arithmetics improvement compared to 2.0:

     # Ruby 2.3.3